Md-Zaed-Hassan/Python-Basic/Linked List/Readme.md

 Write a function that rotates the elements of the list k times.
 [You are not allowed to create any other list].

 Sample Input Sample Output 3 -> 2 -> 5 -> 1-> 8, left, 2 5 -> 1 -> 8 -> 3 -> 2 3 -> 2 -> 5 -> 1-> 8, right, 2 1 -> 8 -> 3 -> 2 -> 5

+# Doubly Linked List

+## Task 1

+ Create a Node class which will hold three fields i.e an integer element and a reference to the next Node along with a reference to the previous Node. ii) Create a Dummy Headed Doubly Circular Linked list Abstract Data Type (ADT)named DoublyList.The elements in the list are Nodes consisting of an integer type key (all keys are unique) and a reference to the next node and a reference to the previous Node.
+[You are not allowed to use any global variable other than head.]

+ ## Task 2

+ Constructors: a.
+DoublyList (int [] a) or def intit(self,a)

+Pre-condition: Array cannot be empty.
+Post-condition:This is the default constructor of MyList class.
+This constructor creates a Dummy Headed Doubly Circular Linked list list from an array.

+void showList ( ) or def showList(self)

+Precondition: None.
+Postcondition: Outputs the keys of the elements of the order list.
+If the list is empty, outputs “Empty list”.

+void insert (Node newElement ) or def insert(self, newElement) Pre-condition: None.
+Post-condition: This method inserts newElement at the tail of the list.
+If an element with the same key as newElement already exists in the list, then it concludes the key already exists and does not insert the key.

+void insert (int newElement, int index) or def insert(self, newElement, index)

+Pre-condition: The list is not empty.

+Post-condition: This method inserts newElement at the given index of the list.
+If an element with the same key as newElement value already exists in the list, then it concludes the key already exists and does not insert the key.
+[You must also check the validity of the index].

+void remove (int index) or def remove(self, index)

+Pre-condition: The list is not empty.

+Post-condition: This method removes the Node at the given index of the list.[You must also check the validity of the index]. int removeKey(int deleteKey) or def removeKey(self, deletekey) Pre-condition: List is not empty.
+Post-condition: Removes the element from a list that contains the deleteKey and returns the deleted key value.